-Last year we had a brand new entry-level iPad as well as a new entry-level Microsoft Surface, too.
+Last year we had a brand new entry-level iPad and now we have a second-generation entry-level Microsoft Surface.

-So how does the iPad 9.7 compare to the entry-level Surface Go, which looks like a Surface Pro but cheaper?
+So how does the iPad 10.2 compare to the Surface Go 2, which looks like a Surface Pro but cheaper?
 Well, to help you figure it out, we've compared all the specs and pitted the two against each other.

 - Both have metal constructions and rounded corners

-The iPad 9.7 and Surface Go feature similar designs in that they're both tablet designs, even if the Surface Go is regularly seen with a Type Cover attached (an optional extra).
+The iPad and Surface Go 2 feature similar designs in that they're both tablet designs, even if the Surface Go is regularly seen with a Type Cover attached (an optional extra).

 The iPad offers a premium metal construction with rounded edges and corners and Touch ID on the front beneath the screen.
 On the rear, the Apple logo is positioned in the middle, as usual, while the rear camera lens sits in the top left corner.
 It also has a central Lightning port.